stepan-sapunkov/financial-ml-notes/drafts/MP/readme.md

 This residual should not automatically be interpreted as a structurally identified monetary policy shock.
 It is better understood as an ML-based proxy for the unexpected part of the policy rate.
 A stronger causal interpretation would require additional economic identification assumptions.

-To avoid optimistic in-sample estimates, the rate trajectories used in the next stages are based on **out-of-fold (OOF) predictions**.
+To avoid optimistic in-sample estimates, the rate trajectories used in the next stages are based on **out-of-sample (OOS) predictions**.

 ![OOF policy-rate predictions](https://raw.githubusercontent.com/stepan-sapunkov/financial-ml-notes/main/drafts/MP/rate.png)